amansingh1720/sp21-cse110-lab3/standup.md

     *Everyone should have videos on
     *Presentation/Software to present should be accessible by everyone *All files shared before stand-up
-    *Make sure the recording is on for team members not present.
+    *Make sure the recording is on for team members not present